This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #GrillNGear #CollectiveBias

 All in all it was a successful trip and our backyard barbecue was sup-a fun!
 The Mr. happily taste-tested the recipes and gave them two thumbs up.

-You can see the finished recipe photos in the slider at the top of the page ???? and instructions for preparing them, below. ????
+You can see the finished recipe photos in the slider at the top of the page and instructions for preparing each recipe on the menu, below.

 Happy grilling season, ya’ll!
 If I see you at Giant Eagle this summer, just know that I’m doing my best. 😉